Night Shift · Chapter 5

 The headset delivered the call.
 The protocol guided the response.
 The voice carried both.

-And the night continued, call by call, question by question, branch by branch, the tree opening and closing, opening and closing, the protocol working, the protocol holding, the protocol doing what it was designed to do, which was to save lives, one question at a time, one answer at a time, one branch at a time, the tree growing in the dark room on Poplar Avenue while the city slept and the city woke and the city called and the voice answered.
+And the night continued, call by call, question by question, branch by branch, the tree opening and closing, the protocol doing what it was designed to do: save lives one answer at a time in the dark room on Poplar Avenue while the city slept and woke and called and the voice answered.

 Reader tools